wayneagl/playbook/README.md

-## Purpose of Futureworkz Playbook
+## Purpose of Agilelab Playbook
-This document attempts to describe how Futureworkz employee behaves together as an organization - how we think, how we talk, how we respond, etc. The main purpose is to align everyone in Futureworkz to work together, be happier and spend more meaningful time in work while producing a profit to sustain and grow the company.
+This document attempts to describe how Agilelab employee behaves together as an organization - how we think, how we talk, how we respond, etc. The main purpose is to align everyone in Agilelab to work together, be happier and spend more meaningful time in work while producing a profit to sustain and grow the company.

-Futureworkz is a company and like every company, Futureworkz needs profits in order to survive and grow.
-Futureworkz relies heavily on the people working in it in order to generate a sustainable profit.
+Agilelab is a company and like every company, Agilelab needs profits in order to survive and grow.
+Agilelab relies heavily on the people working in it in order to generate a sustainable profit.

-We strongly encourage any employee of Futureworkz to improve this playbook by submitting a pull request (for coders) or raise an issue (for non-coders).
+We strongly encourage any employee of Agilelab to improve this playbook by submitting a pull request (for coders) or raise an issue (for non-coders).

 _This playbook is not made for you, it is made from you._